gamedevshlok/Camera-Follow/README.md

 # Smooth-Camera-Follow
-Script to make Smooth Camera movementin unity
+Script to make Smooth Camera movement in unity